-- Summary of costs by cost categories; - Timesheets or personnel hours report; - Invoices/receipts for all travel, equipment, supplies, contractual, and other costs; - UCC filing proof for equipment acquired with project funds by for-profit recipients and subrecipients; - Explanation of cost share for invoicing period; - Analogous information for some subrecipients; and xi.
+- Summary of costs by cost categories; - Timesheets or personnel hours report; - Invoices/receipts for all travel, equipment, supplies, contractual, and other costs; - UCC filing proof for equipment acquired with project funds by for-profit recipients and subrecipients; - Explanation of cost share for invoicing period; - Analogous information for some subrecipients; and - Other items as required by DOE.

+xi.
 Prohibition Related to Foreign Government-Sponsored Talent Recruitment Programs a.
 Prohibition